Professor Helen Vassallo

 Professor Helen Vassallo graduated from the University of Liverpool in 1999, with a first-class Joint Honours degree in French and Hispanic Studies.
 She completed an MA in Literary Translation and a PhD in French, before joining the Department of Modern Languages at Exeter in 2004.
 She teaches a range of modules at undergraduate and postgraduate level, and supervises PhD research in each of her areas of expertise (women's writing, translation, and contemporary French/Francophone literature).

-Dr Helen Vassallo welcomes enquiries about postgraduate supervision (for MRes and PhD degrees) in any of the following fields: contemporary women's writing, translation (particularly literary translation), and contemporary French/Francophone literature.
+Professor Helen Vassallo welcomes enquiries about postgraduate supervision (for MRes and PhD degrees) in any of the following fields: contemporary women's writing, translation (particularly literary translation), publishing, and contemporary French/Francophone literature.

 Current and Future Research Projects

 My two primary areas of research are literature in translation, and contemporary women's writing in French.
 My Translating Women research project, launched in 2018, brings together my interests in translation and women's writing.
 The aim of Translating Women is to engage with publishers, translators, booksellers, the media and readers in order to address intersectional gender bias within the publishing industry.

 Translating Women has three strands: an academic strand, an industry-based strand, and a public-facing strand.
 The most significant academic research will be published in my forthcoming monograph, Towards a Feminist Translator Studies: Intersectional Activism in Translation and Publishing (Routledge, October 2022), in which I develop a new critical model that works towards shifting paradigms in the translated literature market and presents a positive opportunity to address gender and interconnecting forms of bias.
 The research thus bridges academic and industry contexts, while the public-facing strand operates primarily through the Translating Women blog and Twitter account.